 The second one is the language referring to the world of ideas.
 The kind of work that when we look at, it gives a tick, and suddenly we are nowhere everywhere, as if the time has stopped and is restrained in the work itself.
 This is what I have being looking for and its is not an easy task.

-Born in 1983 in Sao Paulo, Brazil, I stepped into photography field in Ireland after attempting study painting on canvas and Journalism in my hometown, influenced by classic visual arts and old school photographers.
+I stepped into photography field in Ireland after attempting study painting on canvas and Journalism in Brazil, influenced by classic visual arts and old school photographers.

 My previous exhibition include: The Digital Darkroom in New Zealand (2010), Oisin Gallery in Ireland (2011/2012) and 'Art - Frisör' in Germany (2014).